tortiz7/microblog_VPC_deployment/README.md

 ---
 ## ISSUES/TROUBLESHOOTING

-	Most of the issues I ran into while building the infrastucture for this workload and deploying the Microblog Flask Application via Jenkins were documented above, as I went through the steps where the issues were confronted.
+	Most of the issues I ran into while building the infrastructure for this workload and deploying the Microblog Flask Application via Jenkins were documented above, as I went through the steps where the issues were confronted.
 This section will serve as a quick roundup of all those issues, so you can avoid them!

 ### Issue: Gunicorn IP and Port Binding
 - **Problem**: As I mentioned above in the **Create Gunicorn Daemon** step, the IP/Port binding configuration for every Flask app deployment we've done so far has been 127.0.0.1:5000 - meaning Gunicorn listens to requests routed from an NGINX port **on the local EC2**.
 This posed an issue with this Workload, because for the first time NGINX and Gunicorn were not installed on the same EC2 - there is a separate `Web_Server` EC2 that serves to route requests to the `Application_Server`EC2 where the Gunicorn and the source code for the Flask application resides.